 Variable stars in nearby galaxies *

-I. Search for Cepheids in field A of IC 1613
+II.
+Population I and II Cepheids in Field A of IC 1613

 Key words: stars: oscillations stars: variables: Cepheids stars: variables: general galaxies: individual: IC 1613 galaxies: Local Group galaxies: stellar content

 Send offprint requests to: E. Antonello